Strategic Living

 You can’t control the outcomes.
 But you can control how you make decisions.

+If your process is sound: honest about your tolerances, thoughtful about the sacrifices, and willing to learn from the results, then you can trust your decisions even when they don’t work out the way you hoped.
 Because when a decision doesn’t pan out, you’re not asking “Did I make the right choice?”
 Rather, you’re asking “Did I make the choice in the right way?”
 Did you think it through?
 Did you acknowledge what you didn’t know?
 Did you act from your values rather than fear?

 Doubt

+You can’t optimize your way out of this.
 The only way forward is to think, decide, commit, and then adapt as new information emerges.
 Not because you’re sure you’re right, but because standing still isn’t an option and waiting for certainty is a fantasy.
+You made a choice with the information you had, the values you held, and the person you were at the time.
+Now you see what happens, learn what you can, and adapt if necessary.

 The fog of the future will remain regardless.
 But you can learn to navigate it anyway.